CamillaFaggin/lyrics/README.md

-# Authors and acknowledgment :Woman Technologist:
+# Authors and acknowledgment :computer:
 Thank you all for the collaboration!
 - [**Giulia Angelini**]
 - [**Camilla Faggin**]